 - Sauce – I usually like to mix together soy sauce and toasted sesame oil which is an amazing two ingredient sauce that goes well with these rolls.
 But you can also serve these with peanut sauce, a sriracha mayo or your other favorite dipping sauce.

 Summer Roll Tips

 Rolling your summer rolls can take a little practice but trust me, you’ll be wrapping them up like a pro in no time!
 Here are a few tips to get you started:

-This recipe makes 10 rolls but I make 2 at a time to pack with me for work.
-You can prepare all the toppings in advance then easily roll these up the night before.
+Make Ahead – You can prepare all the toppings in advance and then easily roll these up the night before.
 Make sure to store them in an airtight container to avoid them from drying out.

-- 2 cups cooked Soba noodles (or regular noodles)
+- 2 cups Soba noodles, or regular noodles (cooked)

 - 1 cucumber, peeled and cut into thin strips

 - 1 avocado, (large) peeled and cut into slices